SNAP-4 Service Advanced Features

 After deploying the destination container, until the live update process is complete, avoid making any configuration changes via RPC.
 Specifically, do not create or destroy hotplug functions.

-When restoring a controller in the destination container during a live update, it is recommended to use the same arguments originally used for controller creation in the source container.
+When restoring a controller in the destination container during a live update, it is recommended to use the same arguments originally used for controller configuration in the source container.

 User may need to update the RPC alias since the new container name has been edited.

-Performing a live update causes the ML Optimizer Online service to be disabled in the source container if it is currently running.
-The service in the destination container remains unaffected and operates normally.

-live_update.py script is officially supported only for the following SPDK block devices: NVMe-oF/RDMA, Null, Malloc, and delay vbdev.
-While the script logic can be technically extended by users to support additional block devices, such configurations are not officially validated or supported by NVIDIA.
+live_update.py script officially supports NVMe-oF/RDMA, Null, Malloc, and delay vbdev.
+The script is designed to be extensible, allowing users to add support for other devices if needed.

 SNAP Container Live Upgrade Procedure